The Frequently Asked Questions About CAR BATTERY

 - Vibrations: As a result of hard travel or an improperly secured battery, the plates might become loose or be damaged.

 4.EXPLAIN THE CHARGING SYSTEM?
 (ALTERNATOR)

 The basic purpose of the charging system is to maintain the battery’s charge and serve as the Engine’s primary source of electrical energy.
 As soon as the battery’s charge gets exhausted, the charging mechanism would have to be repaired.
 The Engine may cease operating if the battery is weak and the alternator is malfunctioning.

 It is the ALTERNATOR that is responsible for supplying power to the charging system.
 As the Engine turns, a belt drives the alternator.
 Usually, this belt is used to drive the water pump, power steering pump, and air conditioning compressor.

-Connect the meter leads to the battery terminals and look for 13.5 to 14 volts (engine running, lights and accessories off).
+Yes!
+It is possible to test an alternator easily by connecting the meter leads to the battery terminals.
+Look for 13.5 to 14 volts while the Engine running, but keep the lights and accessories off.
 That means the alternator is charging the battery.
-While lights and accessories are turned on will be 13 to 13.9 volts.
+While lights and accessories are turned on, it will be 13 to 13.9 volts.